 Cherokee Place Names, Part 3

 The meanings of some of the old Cherokee place names were long since lost to the Cherokee themselves when the white people came.
-Perhaps a few bear traces of the languages of the people who preceded the Cherokee, for the Cherokee arrived in the Southeast about 3000 to 3500 years ago [at about the same time Moses led the Israelites out of Egypt].
+Perhaps a few bear traces of the languages of the people who preceded the Cherokee, for the Cherokee arrived in the Southeast about 3000 to 3500 years ago [at about the same time Moses led the Israelites out of Egypt], based on glottochronological views.
+[There is some evidenced their arrival may have been much more recent.]
 Others names were taken by the Cherokee from neighboring tribes such as the Creeks and Catawbas.
 In our area are quite a few place names that are very likely to be Cherokee or Cherokee-influenced, but which I have not been able to pin down with certainty, seeing that I like to do much more than just guess or speculate.
 For examples, consider these names: Waleska, Cartecay, Noontootla, Talona, and even Chenocetah.
 Perhaps someone who reads this article will have more historical information on these names than I do and will be good enough to pass it on to me.

 Along the way, we need to correct some false translations, too.
 The colorful “translations” often given by localities of their names’ origins are sometimes grossly incorrect.
 Some samples: